xcarrillo1/capstone-frontend/README.md

 # YourSeat - Captsone Project

 ## Description:
 Welcome to views from your seat rating app.
-The app is a full-stack app with full CRUD data operations.
+The app is a full-stack app with some CRUD data operations.
 Backend was developed with Python and Django.
 Frontend was developed with React JS.

 [Click Here](https://github.com/xcarrillo1/capstone-backend) to take a look at the backend code!